team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Coverage_depth_check.md

 ## Overview

 To analyse the evenness of coverage depth of the samples, we used a file that contained the coordinates of the baits used for exome capture.
-Coordinates from hg19 were lifovered to GRCh38.
+Coordinates from hg19 were converted to GRCh38 coordinates.
 Following this, coverage observed was performed using `samtools depth` command to calculate the coverage depth of each sample.
 The output was then processed to generate a summary of the coverage depth across all samples.

 Samples with a coverage depth of **>20X across at least 80% of the baits** used were considered for somatic variant calling.